JonathanMEdwards/subtext10/doc/language.md

 > As a result of these abbreviations, every item is a function that can be called elsewhere.
 This design avoids premature abstraction.
 In most languages before code can be reused it must first be abstracted out into a separate definition, and replaced with a call to that definition.
 In Subtext every item’s definition can be reused elsewhere.

-Note that, unlike other languages, a function is not a separate entity or value — it is always the formula defininig an item, not the actual value of the item.
+Note that, unlike other languages, a function is not a separate entity or value — it is always the formula defining an item, not the actual value of the item.
 In the prior example,
 ```
 plus = do {
   x: 0